 This right-angle clamp is designed to clamp 2 pieces of wood of the same thickness.
 It allows for a small variation in the thicknesses of the pieces though there are other types of clamps that are more suitable to clamp wood pieces of different thicknesses.

 Start by cutting and shaping the plywood desk for the base.
-The base is 15 x 15 x 1,2 cm.
+The base is 150 x 150 x 12 mm.
 Easily done with a circular saw crosscut jig.
 You will end up with nice clean perpendicular cuts.

 Draw the design and cut out the inner parts.
-The cut square is 4×4 cm.
+The cut square is 40 x 40 mm.
 The diagonal cut is not necessary – it is a design feature.
 For the inner cuts, I am using a jigsaw cutting station.

 NOTE: Cutting a square in the corner of the base will allow excess glue from the joint to drip outside the clamp base.

-The total height of jaws is 2,4 cm.
-They are made from two plywood pieces that are stacked on each other and glued together.
-The height is sufficient to hold bigger and heavier wood pieces.
+The total height of the jaws is 24 mm.
+They are made from two plywood pieces that are stacked on top of each other and glued together.
+This height is sufficient to hold bigger and heavier wood pieces.

 Measure and cut the wood pieces for the jaws (2 L-shaped frames).